Mátyás Seiber: Early life

 Seiber was born in Budapest.
-His mother, Berta Patay was a well known pianist and teacher, so the young Seiber gained considerable skill with that instrument first.
+His mother, Berta Patay, was a well known pianist and teacher, so the young Seiber gained considerable skill with that instrument first.
 At the age of ten, he began to learn to play the cello.
 After attending grammar school, where he was regarded as "outstanding" in mathematics and Latin according to the almanacs of the Franz Liszt Academy of Music, he studied the cello and composition from 1918 to 1925, and composition with Zoltán Kodály from 1921 to 1925.
 For his degree, he wrote his String Quartet No. 1 (in A minor).
 Pieces composed at this time, such as the Serenade for Six Wind Instruments of 1925, show him combining traditional Hungarian folk tunes with the forms of Western art music.
 Seiber submitted his Serenade to a composition contest in Budapest shortly after its completion.
-When the piece did not win, despite jury member Bela Bartók’s insistence in its superiority to its competition, the famous composer left the jury in protest.
-Seiber toured Hungary with Zoltán Kodály, collecting folk songs, and built on the research of Kodály and Béla Bartók.
+When the piece did not win despite jury member Béla Bartók's insistence on its superiority to the other submissions, Bartók left the jury in protest.
+Seiber toured Hungary with Zoltán Kodály, collecting folk songs, and built on the research of Kodály and Bartók.
 He also developed an interest in medieval plainchant.